harashish-arora/socialnet/README.md

 Posts inserted within the same second will have identical timestamps.
 The current AVL implementation ignores duplicate keys, meaning second-level collisions result in dropped posts.

 **Friend Suggestion Algorithm:**
 Counts mutual friends by iterating over the target user's friends and aggregating their friends into a frequency map.
 See Section 8 for complexity analysis and proof sketches.
+If no number is provided, it outputs all possible friend suggestions.

 **Degrees of Separation:**
 Standard breadth-first search (BFS) on an implicit adjacency list derived from `User::friends`.